Franfran62/security-audit-api/README.md

-# Vulnerable Node.js App
+# Audit Security API Node.js App

-This is a deliberately vulnerable Node.js application for learning purposes.
+This is a Node.js application API for learning purposes.

 ## Setup Instructions